 of Programs for Study Abroad and the Office

-of International Programs are working with departments,
+of International Programs are working with departments and

-colleges, and schools to develop new program possibilities
+colleges to develop new program possibilities

 to involve even more students and faculty.